is-central/is-central.github.io/src/content/docs/is5-sarkaz/overview.md

 ---
-title: IS2 Overview
+title: IS5 Overview
-description: An overview of Phantom & Crimson Solitaire.
+description: An overview of Sarkaz's Furnaceside Fables (IS5).
 ---

-Content for IS2 is coming soon!
+Content for IS5 is coming soon!